bloomdata-com-my/datasets/README.md

 | 8 | product_width_cm           |       2        |
 +---+----------------------------+----------------+
 ```
-`products table` has some missing values found but these could be due to not all products having complete product details in the table.
+The `products table` has some missing values because not all products have complete details.
+These missing values have been filled with 'nan'.

 #### product_category_name_translation table
 ```